pbert519/candev/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Credits

+This project initial starting point was based off [socketcan-rs](https://github.com/mbr/socketcan-rs).

+Big thanks to [Timo](https://github.com/timokroeger) for his help and developing the CAN traits for the [embedded-hal](https://github.com/rust-embedded/embedded-hal) project.